Johongirr/NYT-website-copy/README.md

 ### What were requirements?
 1. Make it look alike as much as you can
-2. Do not worry about interactivity, and responsiveness

 ### How I built?
 1. First tried to write as semantic HTML as possible